-At the end of the fiscal year 2018, the Children's Board had \$6.4 Million invested in a variety of capital assets, remaining constant from fiscal year 2017.
+At the end of the fiscal year 2019, the Children's Board had \$7.4 Million invested in a variety of capital assets.
+The total assets have increased from FY 2018 because of the purchase of a building for the Children's Board Family Resource Center in Temple Terrace.